This soft, flexible paleo tortilla recipe is perfect to create delicious vegan gluten-free sandwiches or wraps.

-It takes barely 2 minutes to cook a paleo tortilla on one side.
-Then, when bubbles appears on the surface of the tortillas and the sides are dry, use a spatula to flip.
+It takes just 2 minutes to cook a paleo tortilla on one side.
+Then, when bubbles appear on the surface of the tortillas and the sides are dry, use a spatula to flip.

-How paleo tortillas taste?
+How do paleo tortillas taste?

-However, they are delicious to carry any vegan food like Mexican food, roasted cauliflower or as a side to vegan curry recipes.
+However, they are delicious to carry any vegan food like Mexican food, roasted cauliflower, or as a side to vegan curry recipes.

-Can I freeze vegan gluten free tortillas?
+Can I freeze vegan gluten-free tortillas?

-These gluten free vegan wraps freeze very well individually.
+These gluten-free vegan wraps freeze very well individually.
 Then, you can defrost them the day before at room temperature on a plate placed on the kitchen counter.

-More vegan gluten free bread recipe
+More vegan gluten-free bread recipes

 Your friend, Carine